peeringdb/docs/docs/oauth.md

 There is a good write up at <https://aaronparecki.com/oauth-2-simplified/>.

+### Create a new OAuth application
+There are three key elements when creating your OAuth application.

+1. Client type: confidential
+2. Authorization grant type: Authorization code
+3. Redirect uris: "add your redirect URL"

+You must use RSA with SHA-2 256 for the OIDC Algorithm.

 ### Register an application

 First you need to [register](https://www.peeringdb.com/oauth2/applications/) your application at PeeringDB.